hunyadi/asyncpg_typed/README.md

 The number of types in `args` must correspond to the number of query parameters.
 (This is validated on calling `sql(...)` for the *t-string* syntax.)
 The number of types in `resultset` must correspond to the number of columns returned by the query.

 Both `args` and `resultset` types must be compatible with their corresponding PostgreSQL query parameter types and resultset column types, respectively.
 The following table shows the mapping between PostgreSQL and Python types.
+When there are multiple options separated by a slash, either of the types can be specified as a source or target type.

 | PostgreSQL type   | Python type        |
 | ----------------- | ------------------ |